 Episode #31 – Contract Contingencies Every Wholesaler Needs

-Welcome to another episode of EarlToms podcast today I want to talk about the the contingencies that we all put in our in our contracts to kind of help some of you avoid sticky circumstances at times.
+Welcome to another episode of EarlToms podcast today I want to talk about the contract contingencies every wholesaler needs to put in our contracts to kind of help some of you avoid sticky circumstances at times.

 I know they’re everyone always puts in an inspection calls and you know, it’s always a good idea to put in a cash and or financing as part of your contract just in the basic verbiage of the contract, you know, you can have anywhere from 10 days, seven days, always put 21 days and my contract for inspections, whether I’m buying it or wholesaling.
 It is just something that I’ve that I’ve learned over the years to do.
 You know, sometimes when people read the contracts, that inspection time kind of gets, they question it to wonder why it’s it is that way.
 But one thing I have found over the years, is that if you’re doing this the right way, you almost need that 21 days and for the inspection period.
 And just to give you a couple of examples, I mean, sometimes we go out and we buy these houses that are not in the best condition.
 So it gives you enough time to have a contractor give you an estimate.
 But one of the things that I’ve found, and it’s and it’s gotten me out of trouble at times, is whenever you go when you call the king, the condemnation department, wherever you are, sometimes the house is under condemnation, it’s on the docket to be torn down.
 So what you what you wind up finding is you have to have a local city inspection to come out to tell you what is required to get it out of condemnation.
 And that’s not going to be something that is, you know, overnight, so to speak, they need a little time to come out there and tell you those kinds of things, then you need to be able to go back to the contractor, your investor and say, hey, it’s under isn’t condemnation, but you can do this to get it out and give them the full disclosure of it and then let them make the decision.
 And then if if they decide that they don’t want it now that you’ve got that 21 days, you can sit there and and get out of the contract.
 So there’s a lot of things that go in, because contractors, most times aren’t going to give you an estimate the same day next day, it usually takes three to five days to get the estimate on paper and get it back to to the investor or to you to be able to you know know what, what kind of rehab budget is going to be needed to get the property situated, you’re going to have to have a little bit of time to run numbers to see whether or not you know what the ARV is what the rent amount is, if it’s if you’re planning on getting it rented.
 So that 21 days, a lot of times gives you enough time to get all of that situated.